 (b) involves unconsciousness arising from inhalation of fumes or poisonous gases or asphyxiation due to lack of oxygen or displacement of oxygen by an inert gas; or

-(c) results from an accident, including fuming, arising out of the use of explosives or blasting agents.
+(c) results from an accident, including fuming, arising out of the use of explosives.

-[Section 76 amended by No. 68 of 2004 s.
+[Section 76 amended by No. 7 of 2004 s.
+70; No. 68 of 2004 s.
 85A.]

 77. Recording of accidents in accident log book